Mrsaleem110/ai-driven-hackathon1-readme-file-created-by-saleem/README.md

 ## NOW START CLAUDE CODE IN OLD USING POWERSHELL WITH CMD (ccr code or claud )
 # STEP 6.
 ## NOW CREATE A SPEC DRIVEN WAY STEP FOR CREATE BOOK LIKE /sp.constitution (ready this file by chatgpt by giving them better prompt like
-:write constitution as per my project requirments. i am using speckitplus for writing book project 1
+write constitution as per my project requirments. i am using speckitplus for writing book project 1

 1. AI/Spec-Driven Book Creation: Write a book using Docusaurus and deploy it to GitHub Pages.
 You will use Spec-Kit Plus ( https://github.com/panaversity/spec-kit-plus/ ) and Claude Code ( https://www.claude.com/product/claude-code ) to write the book.